Beanszsz/realtime-news-article/README.md

 ## Security & secrets

 - Never commit `.env` or secret files.
-This repo includes `.gitignore` entries to ignore dev-only secret files (example: `test-cleanup.js`) — those are local-only files.
+This repo includes `.gitignore` entries to ignore dev-only secret files.
 - If a secret is accidentally committed, rotate the secret and remove it from history using appropriate git history tools.
 - Use secure random values for `CRON_SECRET`.